 There’s actually a lot of evidence that, statistically, this is more than just a myth.
 People of lower socioeconomic status-in Britain for example-do tend to discount the future more heavily, are less health-conscious and future oriented.
 This can lead to a particular discourse about poverty: that people’s poverty is the consequence of their impulsive behaviours, and hence that poverty is in some sense the poor’s fault or failings that leads to their being poor (there would be no other good reason to be poor, right?).

-In a ngpew paper coming out in the journal Behavioral and Brain Sciences, Gillian presents a different analysis of this phenomenon.
+In a new paper coming out in the journal Behavioral and Brain Sciences, Gillian presents a different analysis of this phenomenon.
 What if the relative present-orientation that often goes with poverty were not a failing or weakness (or some kind of primordial character trait), but a sensible response to certain kinds of structural conditions?

 Imagine a world where you felt that regardless of what efforts you made, you would be likely to be killed or lose everything at a relatively young age.
 What would you do?
 Would it make you all the more careful to eat your kale, have your testicular cancer screening and often check the pressure in your car tyres?
 Probably not.
 You would probably quite sensibly conclude that there was not much payoff to doing those things since something else would probably get you long before the benefits of those tedious efforts could be realised.
 You’d try to enjoy the life you could have while you had it.
 Thus, your present-orientedness, would be an appropriate response to the conditions under which you had to live.